vinicius73/vue-page-title/README.md

 ---- | ---- | -----------
-suffix | String | suffix for the value of the page title tag prefix | String | prefix for the value of the page title tag
+suffix | String | suffix for the value of the page title tag prefix | String | prefix for the value of the page title tag router | [VueRouter instance](https://router.vuejs.org/api/#router-instance-properties) | if present, allows you to set the title via the route.

 ## Usage